 Schaft Creek - British Columbia, Canada

-- The Schaft Creek project is managed through the Schaft Creek Joint Venture (SCJV), Copper Fox holds a 25% interest while Teck Resources Limited is the operator and holds 75% interest.
+- The Schaft Creek project is managed through the Schaft Creek Joint Venture (‘SCJV’), Copper Fox holds 25% interest while Teck Resources Limited is the Operator and holds 75% interest.

-- Schaft Creek comprises 56,180 hectares and is one of the largest undeveloped porphyry copper-gold-molybdenum-silver deposits in North America, located in an area of NW British Columbia referred to as the “Golden Triangle”.
+- Schaft Creek comprises 56,180 hectares and is one of the largest undeveloped porphyry copper-gold-molybdenum-silver deposits in North America, located in an area of northwestern British Columbia referred to as the “Golden Triangle”.

 Van Dyke - Arizona, USA

-- Copper Fox owns a 100% working interest in the Van Dyke copper project, consisting of 531.5 hectares of mineral rights and 5.75 hectares of surface rights, located in the Globe-Miami Mining District, approximately 145 kilometers east of Phoenix.
+- Copper Fox owns a 100% working interest in the Van Dyke copper project, consisting of 531.5 hectares of mineral rights located in the Globe-Miami Mining District, approximately 145 kilometers (‘km’) east of Phoenix, Arizona.

-- Van Dyke is referred to as an In-Situ Copper Recovery (ISCR) project that utilizes in-situ leaching to recover soluble copper.
-The ISCR process is currently in use in several other copper projects in Arizona.
+- Van Dyke is an in-situ copper recovery (‘ISCR’) project that utilizes in-situ leaching to recover soluble copper.
+The ISCR process is currently being tested at several other copper projects in Arizona.

-- The 2019 analytical program involved updating the geological model and completion of an Updated Resource Estimate, which has established for the first time an Indicated Mineral Resource.
-Click here for Resources.
+- The 2020 Updated Resource Estimate established for the first time an Indicated mineral resource (click here for Resources).

 Sombrero Butte - Arizona, USA

-- Copper Fox owns a 100% interest in the Sombrero Butte porphyry copper project, comprised of 1,179 hectares located in the Bunker Hill Mining District east of Mammoth, Arizona and approximately 3 kilometers south of the Copper Creek porphyry copper deposit.
+- Sombrero Butte porphyry copper project, comprised of 1,179 hectares, is located in the Bunker Hill Mining District east of Mammoth, Arizona and approximately 3 km south of the Copper Creek porphyry copper deposit.

-- The property contains two main clusters of mineralized, magmatic breccia pipes which are interpreted to be associated with one or more porphyry systems at depth.
+- The property contains multiple clusters of mineralized breccia pipes which are interpreted to be associated with one or more porphyry systems at depth.

-- Historical copper production from the breccia pipes occurred from 1903-1920 at the Magma Chief Mine with ‘low-grade’ ore assaying 3-5% and ‘higher-grade’ ore along open cuts and tunnels assaying 20-33%.
+- Historical copper production occurred from 1903-1920 at the Magma Chief Mine with ‘low-grade’ ore assaying 3-5% and ‘higher-grade’ ore along open cuts and tunnels assaying 20-33%.

 - Magma SB-02: 76m of 0.61% Cu